rogerbinns/apsw/doc/async.rst

-However to make type checkers and IDEs work better, the type stubs included with APSW have those classes so it is clear when returned values are direct or need to be awaited.
+However to make type checkers and IDEs work better, the type stubs included with APSW have those classes so it is clear when returned values are direct, or need to be awaited.

 Awaitable
 =========

 No matter which async framework is used, all awaitables conform to :class:`apsw.aio.AsyncResult`.
 The underlying class will vary even within the same framework.

 Contextvars